Supporting You Through Parenthood

 Click here to book

-Pregnancy and becoming a parent is a time of huge transition for families.
-Being responsible for a vulnerable baby can feel understandably overwhelming at times.
+Pregnancy and becoming a parent is a significant transition, and caring for a baby can feel overwhelming at times.

-It’s common to experiences changes to your wellbeing and mental health, with 1 in 5 (20%) women and birthing people experiencing mental health problems in pregnancy and/or the first year after birth.
+Changes to wellbeing and mental health are common, with around 1 in 5 (20%) women and birthing people experiencing mental health difficulties during pregnancy or within the first year after birth.

 We are pleased to share a new resource developed by our Cheshire and Mersey Specialist Perinatal Mental Health Service.
 This editable guide has been designed by Perinatal Occupational Therapists to support women and birthing people navigate the challenges of pregnancy, maternity leave, and returning to work - particularly those experiencing perinatal mental health difficulties.